Bad Debt Prevention Part 1

 I believe, after nearly 30 years of making collection calls in over 40 industries, that many, if not most, collection problems are preventable.

-Not all, in some industries, bad debt prevention is all but impossible, but let’s make sure you and your accounts receivable department are doing everything you can to avoid bad debt collections.
+Not all, in some industries, bad debt prevention is all but impossible, but let’s make sure you and your accounts receivable department are doing everything you can to avoid debt collection services.

 Bad Debt Prevention Begins with the Sale!